-The Financial Services Compensation Scheme (FSCS) has increased the protection it gives you on cash savings that you hold in any bank or building society accounts that it covers.
+The Financial Services Compensation Scheme (FSCS) protects the cash savings that you hold in any covered bank or building society account.
+The compensation limit for FSCS deposit protection is £120,000.
+Joint accounts are eligible up to the same limit of £120,000 per person.

-The £1m limit for temporarily high balances is unchanged.
+The limit for temporarily high balances is £1.4m.
 (See below for more on this).

 What is the FSCS?